gemography/web-internship-cc/README.md

 ## Idea of the app
 Alfie has one of the weirdest cravings ever; no matter what time it is or where he is, he gets an urge to buy food as soon as possible.
 For someone who has never money problems like Alfie, this shouldn't be an issue.
 However, he cannot always remember where the nearest shop is or which are his favorite ones, which makes it hard for him to satisfy his appetite.

-Your task is to implement an app that allows people like Alfie to see the list of all the nearby shops, as well as to save their favorite ones.
+Your task is to implement an app that allows people like Alfie to see the list of all the nearby shops, as well as to keep track of their favorite ones.

 ## Technologies to use